 Tom prides himself on providing clear legal advice, and on working hard for clients to achieve the best possible result.

 Over the past six years Tom has been successfully involved in three heavyweight trials, including the high-profile case of Holyoake v Candy & Ors, for which the team was shortlisted for 'Litigation and Dispute Resolution Team of the Year' at the British Legal Awards 2018.
 In addition to those trials and many other first instance hearings, Tom also has significant appellate experience, having been involved in cases that have gone to the Court of Appeal and the Supreme Court.

-Testimonials for Tom in the Legal 500 2022 directory include that he "is the pick of the associates – utterly reliable and wonderfully personable"; "is very hard-working, takes on responsibility and gets on top of everything"; "is a future superstar, who gets into the detail but also sees the wood for the trees"; and "will move effortless on to being a partner and rightly so".
+Testimonials for Tom in the Legal 500 directory include that he "is the pick of the associates – utterly reliable and wonderfully personable"; "is very hard-working, takes on responsibility and gets on top of everything"; "is a future superstar, who gets into the detail but also sees the wood for the trees"; and "will move effortless on to being a partner and rightly so".

 - Tom recently acted for a client accused of breaching a joint venture agreement.
-The claim, which had been brought on an expedited basis, was dismissed in its entirety following trial in January 2022.
+The high-value claim, which had been brought on an expedited basis, was dismissed in its entirety following trial in January 2022.

 - Tom assisted clients in successfully defending a high-profile claim of in excess of £100 million relating to allegations of fraudulent misrepresentation, conspiracy, unlawful interference with economic interests, intimidation and blackmail.
 The dispute - which involved numerous interlocutory hearings including applications to the High Court and Court of Appeal for notification injunctions, prohibitory injunctions, expedition, security for costs, specific disclosure and to amend the pleadings - culminated in a nine week High Court trial.